Otan Ayegbaju

+cided to take his life by sinking into the ground in front of the cave where the treasure would have been kept; if it was brought home in 1625.

 Geography

-Otan is located in the northern area of Osun State, thirty-seven kilometers from Oshogbo.
+Otan is located in the north-eastern area of Osun State, thirty-seven kilometers from Oshogbo, the state capital.
 It covers a land mass of 100 km2.
 Its terrain consists of hills, mountains, dense forest, vegetation and gullies.
 The climate is tropical with warm temperatures and low humidity.

-Otan Ayegbaju borders with Eripa, Iresi, Oke-run, Igbajo and Oyan.
+Otan Ayegbaju borders with Eripa, Iresi, Oke-irun, Igbajo and Oyan.